nenamoree9/devcraft/README.md

 Reminder: All re-skins or mods you make have to be OPEN SOURCE.
 Do not make your re-skins/mods closed source.

 ----Minecraft Week (0.1)----

-First, do the same process you will do when you download a Devcraft version.
 There are 2 folders in the root of the Devcraft version folder;
 - Res
 - Shaders